What is 4G?

 What is a 4G Network?

-To put it simply, 4G is defined as the fourth generation of mobile technology which follows the 2G and 3G networks that came before it.
-It is also sometimes referred to as 4G LTE, but this is not technically correct as LTE is only a single type of 4G.
+4G is defined as the fourth generation of mobile technology which follows the 2G and 3G networks that came before it.
+4G network architecture, while not as fast as 5G, offers significant speed improvements over legacy 3G networks.
+4G is also sometimes referred to as 4G LTE, but this is not technically correct as LTE is only a single type of 4G network.
 It is currently the most advanced technology that’s adopted by the majority of mobile network service providers.

 However, as you may have read, 5G is growing and starting to work alongside existing 3G and 4G data networks.